rpgCore

 The system consists of three tightly coupled components:

-Python Core Engine: Houses all game state, physics, AI logic, and ECS framework.
-Uses Pydantic for configuration, supports hot-reloading of game logic without restarting the Godot editor.
+- Python Core Engine: Houses all game state, physics, AI logic, and ECS framework.
+Uses Pydantic for configuration.

-Godot Frontend: C# layer handles rendering, input, visual debugging.
-Communicates with Python core via socket IPC using Protocol Buffers for efficient serialization.
+- Godot Frontend: C# layer handles rendering and visual debugging.
+Communicates with Python core via socket IPC.

-NEAT Integration: Neural networks evolve through genetic algorithm, learning to play games through environmental feedback.
-Visualization shows real-time network architecture changes.
+- NEAT Integration: Neural networks evolve through genetic algorithm, learning to play games through environmental feedback.

 Lessons Learned

 This project taught me that architectural clarity often matters more than raw performance for game prototyping.
-The overhead of socket communication between Python and C# is negligible compared to the benefits of clear separation of concerns.
-The 100% test pass rate gives me confidence to refactor aggressively without fear of regressions.
+The benefits of clear separation of concerns outweighed the overhead of socket communication.
+This 100% test pass rate gave me the confidence to refactor aggressively, a principle that carried over to its successor, OperatorGame.